-The authors' most recent book - Greenland for $1.99 - is a short e-book illustrated by more than twenty photographs.
+The authors' fourth book - Greenland for $1.99 - is a short e-book illustrated by more than twenty photographs.
 It describes a journey the authors took inside the Arctic Circle, and serves as an excellent introduction to that country.
-It is currently available - for $1.99 - only as a Kindle edition (which can, of course, be read on your Kindle, or you can read it by downloading a free Kindle app to your Ipad or other device).
+It is currently available - for $1.99 - only as a Kindle edition.

 You can hear an interview about Greenland for $1.99 on TravelTalkMedia, an online and national broadcast news and entertainment program.

 Most recently, Richard Starks has written a fast-paced crime thriller called Money Doesn't Talk, It Kills.
 It tells the story of Mark Slater, a university professor turned stock-market analyst, who succumbs to temptation and commits the crime of insider trading.
 Too late, he realizes he has made a terrible mistake.
 He just wants his old life back, but against his will he is drawn into a violent criminal world from which there seems no hope of escape.